RMS Empress of Australia (1919): From near disaster to great distinction

 When Empress of Australia moved forward, her port propeller fouled in the anchor cable of the freighter.
 Fortunately the liner was now about 60 ft away from the flames, and the winds had shifted, blowing the fires away from the ship.
-By 3pm the fires had died down and the wind dropped off to a light breeze; the ship was immobile but safe for the moment.
+By 3 pm the fires had died down and the wind dropped off to a light breeze; the ship was immobile but safe for the moment.
 In the distance vast fires could be seen in the city.
-The ship's lifeboats were lowered and manned by members of the crew and passenger volunteers, who formed rescue parties to help those ashore, working through the night.

-The next morning, the ship was again in danger from a large mass of burning oil that was moving across the harbor.
+The ship's lifeboats were lowered and manned by members of the crew and passenger volunteers, who formed rescue parties to help those ashore, working through the night.The next morning, the ship was again in danger from a large mass of burning oil that was moving across the harbour.
 The Empress could not steer because of the damaged propeller, but was able to avoid the oil fire long enough to get assistance from the tanker Iris.
 Her captain agreed to tow the bow of Empress of Australia around, and she was then able to move out to sea and a safer anchorage.
 When taking a count on Sunday, there were over 2000 refugees on board.

 On Monday RMS Empress of Canada arrived on her regular schedule; and she was able to provide Empress of Australia with more stores.
-Then Empress of Canada transported a large number of refugees on to Kobe, where the Japanese government had set up a relief center.
+Then Empress of Canada transported a large number of refugees on to Kobe, where the Japanese government had set up a relief centre.

-On 4 September, the Imperial Japanese Navy's second Fusō-class battleship Yamashiro arrived at the harbor.
+On 4 September, the Imperial Japanese Navy's second Fusō-class battleship Yamashiro arrived at the harbour.
 Empress of Australia had been unable to proceed due to the fact that she had a fouled propeller.
 Arrangements were made for a diver from Yamashiro to inspect the damage and effect repairs.
 The cable was unwound and the machinery was tested; and the fouled propeller was found to have suffered no damage.
 Diving parties from HMS Despatch also worked on the ship from the 6th to the 8th of September.

 Empress of Australia was now free to leave, but at the request of the British Consul, she remained as long as needed for continued relief work.
 Each morning, for the next several days, Empress of Australia re-entered the devastated harbour and sent her boats ashore manned by a combination of crew, local residents, and passenger volunteers.
 Refugees were brought aboard, transferred from the ship to other vessels, or taken to Kobe.
 To aid the victims, the ship's officers and most of the passengers donated everything they could spare.
 She finally departed Yokohama on 12 September 1923, returning to her routine duties; but her services were not forgotten.
 Captain Samuel Robinson received numerous awards in recognition of his actions, including the CBE, and award of the Lloyds Silver Medal.